Mukeshkummuru/Research_fetcher/README.md

 │── README.md               # Project documentation

+*Libraries Used:
+    requests → To fetch data from the PubMed API pandas → For handling and processing tabular data lxml → To parse XML responses from PubMed rich → For better command-line output formatting

+*How This LLM Helped Me:
+    I used ChatGPT to guide me through the entire project, from setting up the virtual environment and installing dependencies to fetching research papers via the PubMed API.
+It helped me debug issues, structure my project correctly, publish my package to Test PyPI, and create a CLI command for easy use.
+Additionally,error fixes, and optimized the code for best practices. 🚀

 🛠 How We Built It
 1️⃣ Set Up Python Virtual Environment
 We created a virtual environment to keep dependencies isolated: